paddysplace/paddysblog-v3/_drafts/keeping-life-in-focus.md

 Not every wobble ends in disaster.
 It's just a speed bump.
 I need to slow down.
 And just focus on the road ahead.
 Easier said than done.
 But one I need to learn from.

 Otherwise, why bother starting anything new in the first place.

-Related Article: 5 Things To Do If We Feel A Loss Of Interest